zywang624/CVEX/README.md

 ...
 ```

-At first, CVEX pulls the Ubuntu VM from the Vagrant repository and stores the config file of the VM in ~/.cvex/router.
-This Ubuntu VM will act as a router.
+At first, CVEX pulls an Ubuntu VM from the Vagrant repository and stores the config file of the VM in `~/.cvex/router`.
+This VM will be the router.
 It also creates the `clean` snapshot with the initial state of the VM:
 ```
-~/CVEX$ cvex -c CVE-0000-00000
+~/CVEX$ cvex -c records/CVE-0000-00000
 2024-09-13 13:52:30,081 - INFO - [router] Retrieving status of router...
 2024-09-13 13:52:32,820 - INFO - [router] Initializing a new VM router at /home/john/.cvex/router...
 2024-09-13 13:52:33,766 - INFO - [router] Starting the VM router...
 2024-09-13 13:54:41,199 - INFO - [router] Creating snapshot 'clean' for VM router (192.168.56.2)...
 ```

-Ansible scripts from [ansible](/ansible) are used to pre-configure VMs.
+Ansible playbooks from [ansible](/ansible) are used to pre-configure VMs.
 CVEX runs the [ansible/router.yml](/ansible/router.yml) Ansible playbook before creating the `router` snapshot:
 ```
 2024-09-13 13:54:56,344 - INFO - [router] Executing Ansible playbook ansible/router.yml...
 2024-09-13 13:54:58,042 - INFO - [router]